citp/privacy-policy-historical/t/th/the/the-big-bang-theory.com.md

 You can [**opt-out of behavioral advertising at the Network Advertising Initiative website**](http://www.networkadvertising.org/managing/opt_out.asp).
 This will stop behavioral advertisement targeting by Google, ValueClick Media, Quantcast & other publishers.
 You may also [opt-out of Google's program on their website](http://www.google.com/ads/preferences/view).

-We do not share personal information with anybody outside of this website, except when required to by law.
+We do not share personal information with anybody outside of this website, except when required to by law or where it is expressly noted.

 Where the data is held:

 All data submitted to this site is held on our server in the United States of America.
-Backups and copies of this data may exist elsewhere in other competent jurisdictions, the utmost care is taken with the data at all times.
+Backups and copies of this data may exist elsewhere in other competent jurisdictions.

  **By using this site you consent for your data to be stored & processed in the United States of America, where the data protection laws may offer lesser protection than the laws of your country.**
  ****

 How long it's held for:

-We aim to delete anonymous log files within 6 months, although log files may be kept for a longer period.
+We aim to delete anonymous log files within 6 months.
 Information you submit to our forums or comment system (such as posts & comments) is not routinely deleted unless you specifically request it be.
-Requests can usually be made through the forum system, in cases where you are unable to delete your personal data then you will be required to contact us for removal.
+Requests can usually be made through the forum system.
+In cases where you are unable to delete your data then you will be required to contact us for removal.
 Submissions you make to the site may be anonymized, under request, as opposed to being removed from the site.

 The use of cookies:

 This site uses 'cookies' for a number of purposes.
 We have "anonymous" cookies which are used by the website script to hold non-personal information.
-Examples of non-personal cookies are: which country you are visiting from, so we can serve local content; whether you've visited before, whether you've voted on a poll or commented on a story.
-Our forums also have cookies, these are not anonymous cookies as they are used to keep your username logged in.
+Examples of non-personal cookies are: which country you are visiting from, so we can serve local content; whether you've visited before; whether you've voted on a poll or commented on a story.
+Our forums also use cookies to keep your username logged in or remember which threads you have read.

 Companies who provide services for us may place cookies on your computer also.
 These cookies track viewing behaviour across this site and, potentially, other sites in their network for the purposes of advertising or statistic gathering.
 The information they collect through, or on behalf of, this website, is not personally identifiable.
 You should consult their relevant privacy policies for more information.